-The Company's business involves the development and commercialisation of technologies and services for the quantitative analysis of radiological images in a regulated and quality controlled environment.
+The Company's business is healthcare technology and includes the development and commercialisation of software medical device technologies (SaMD) and services for the quantitative analysis of radiological images in a regulated and quality-controlled environment, and the provision of clinical trial services.

-The Company's core product is FerriScan, a non-invasive liver diagnostic technology used for the measurement of iron in the liver.
+The Company's core product is FerriScan®, a non-invasive liver assessment technology used for the analysis of iron in the liver.